LSSTDESC/star-challenge/cosmodc2-srd-sample/README.md

 In Prat, Zuntz (2022), we use a simple Gaussian simulation to test whether TXPipe can deliver accurate and precise two-point function measurements to the LSST Y1 requirements.
 The simulations were designed to be like the LSST Y1 data, as specified by the LSST DESC SRD.

-The generation of the sample is based on the method described in Giannantonio et al. (2008) and we describe the details here: https://github.com/LSSTDESC/star-challenge/tree/inference/gaussian-sims-srd-sample/generation.
+The generation of the sample see xx

 ### Catalogs on nersc: